UMD-CS-STICs/389Lspring18/codelabs/codelab-05/README.md

  $ python setup.py --all --keypair colink-cmsc389l
 ```

 Note that if you run the `--instance` step, then you will need to specify a keypair.
-If you don't, then it will launch an EC2 instance which you can not access with SSH.

 ###### EC2 Instance Logs